-SONUS NETWORKS, INC. 2007 STOCK INCENTIVE PLAN, AS AMENDED
+SONUS NETWORKS, INC. AMENDED AND RESTATED 2007 STOCK INCENTIVE PLAN.
+AS AMENDED

-1. Purpose.
+Purpose.

-The purpose of this 2007 Stock Incentive Plan (the "Plan") of Sonus Networks, Inc., a Delaware corporation (the "Company"), is to advance the interests of the Company's stockholders by enhancing the Company's ability to attract, retain and motivate persons who are expected to make important contributions to the Company and by providing such persons with equity ownership opportunities and performance-based incentives that are intended to align their interests with those of the Company's stockholders.
+The purpose of this Amended and Restated 2007-Stock Incentive Plan (as amended from time to time, the "Plan") of Sonus Networks, Inc., a Delaware corporation (the "Company"), is to advance the interests of the Company's stockholders by enhancing the Company's ability to attract, retain and motivate persons who are expected to make important contributions to the Company and by providing such persons with equity ownership opportunities and performance-based incentives that are intended to align their interests with those of the Company's stockholders.
 Except where the context otherwise requires, the term "Company" shall include any of the Company's present or future parent or subsidiary corporations as defined in Sections 424(e) or (f) of the Internal Revenue Code of 1986, as amended, and any regulations promulgated thereunder (the "Code") and any other business venture (including, without limitation, joint venture or limited liability company) in which the Company has a controlling interest, as determined by the Board of Directors of the Company (the "Board").
+The Plan is amended and restated effective as of and conditioned upon the approval of the Company's stockholders at its 2016 annual meeting of stockholders (with the effective date of the Plan as amended being the "2016 Effective Date").